 Al Munro has created seven solo exhibitions for the Gallery since her introduction in a 2005 group show.
-In 2015 Munro curated 'a piece of string' with Brenda May Gallery, an exhibition that used textiles as a point of departure, and in 2017 she will present Off Grid at MAY SPACE, a group exhibition that will feature artists who utilise the form and function of the grid within their works.
-2017 will see Munro?s artworks feature in the exhibitions Holding at Newcastle Art Gallery (2016-2017), Paper Work at the Bann Tuck Art Center in Chiang Mai and Pareidolia: cloud gazing at the Megalo Print Studio and Gallery.
+In 2015 Munro curated a piece of string with Brenda May Gallery, an exhibition that used textiles as a point of departure, and in 2017 she presented Off Grid at MAY SPACE, a group exhibition that featured artists who utilise the form and function of the grid within their works.
+2017 also saw Munro's artworks feature in the exhibitions Holding at Newcastle Art Gallery (2016-2017), Paper Work at the Bann Tuck Art Center in Chiang Mai and Pareidolia: cloud gazing at the Megalo Print Studio and Gallery.

 Receiving her Doctor of Philosophy [Visual Arts] from the Australian National University in 2013, Munro has since undergone the CAPO residency to Chiang Mai University in Thailand (2013), received Arts ACT project funding for another residency in Chiang Mai where she took part in a major exhibition of Thai and Australian artists at Chiang Mai University Gallery (2014-2015), and has travelled to Japan to research traditional Japanese patterning and scientific visualisations on an Australia Council for the Arts residency (2015).
 Munro has a broad range of work represented in the collections of Artbank, Goulburn Regional Art Gallery, the National Gallery of Australia (folio), the National Library of Australia (folio) and the Megalo Print Workshop, as well as various private collections.